luckyduckcode/math-memory-palace-nueral-network/ADVANCED_GUIDE.md

 3. **Check the Path**: The conceptual path shows how the problem was solved
 4. **Review Tier 2**: See what formulas have been stored
 5. **Create Formulas**: Store frequently-used expressions
+6. **Word Problems**: Use natural language; the AI parser handles common patterns
+7. **Branched Context**: More complex problems benefit from associative retrieval

 ## 🎯 Next Steps